Watchmen (TV series): Critical response

-Watchmen received widespread critical acclaim.
-On review aggregator website Rotten Tomatoes, the series has a 96 percent "certified fresh" rating based on 398 reviews, with an average rating of 8.6/10.
+Watchmen received critical acclaim.
+On review aggregator website Rotten Tomatoes, the series has a 96% rating based on 408 reviews, with an average rating of 8.6/10.
 The website's critical consensus reads, "Bold and bristling, Watchmen isn't always easy viewing, but by adding new layers of cultural context and a host of complex characters it expertly builds on its source material to create an impressive identity of its own."
 On Metacritic, it has a weighted average score of 85 out of 100, based on 35 critics, indicating "universal acclaim".

 Rotten Tomatoes' audience score is lower than the critics' consensus, with several news outlets reporting that the site was review bombed.
 Esquire writer Matt Miller alleged that "far-right trolls" artificially deflated the audience score.
 These outlets agree that the chief complaint among followers of the source material is that the image of fan-favorite character Rorschach is adopted by the Seventh Kavalry, a white supremacist organization.
 Many fans agreed with the television series' use of Rorschach's image, citing Alan Moore's intention in the original Watchmen to comment on fascist undertones within the superhero genre.
 Other fans have claimed that the show fails to properly reflect the complexities of Rorschach's character.
 In response, Damon Lindelof stated that the show is not intended to portray Walter Kovacs, the original Rorschach, as a racist.
 At the New York Comic Con, he explained that Rorschach's journal had been misinterpreted by the New Frontiersman and that his image has been misappropriated by the Seventh Kavalry.
 "He's been dead for over 30 years," Lindelof clarified.
 "He doesn't get to say, 'You misunderstood me.
 No, I wasn't a white supremacist.'
 They decided what he was."

 Patrick Wilson, who played Dan Dreiberg / Nite Owl in the 2009 film adaptation, praised the series, saying he was initially curious based on his familiarity with the source material but said he was hooked by the cast and wound up loving the series.